Refinement on spectral Tur\'{a}n's theorem: Alternative proof of Theorem

 So we get a contradiction again. \end{proof}

-We conclude here that the spectral version of Zykov's symmetrization starts with a $K_{r+1}$-free graph $G$ with vertex set $V=\{1,2,\ldots ,n\}$, and at each step takes two {\it non-adjacent} vertices $v_i$ and $v_j$ such that $s_G(v_i, \bm{x}) > s_G(v_j, \bm{x})$, and deleting all edges incident to $v_j$, and adding new edges between vertex $v_j$ and the neighborhood $N(v_i)$.
+We conclude that the spectral Zykov's symmetrization starts with a $K_{r+1}$-free graph $G$, and at each step takes two {\it non-adjacent} vertices $v_i$ and $v_j$ such that $s_G(v_i, \bm{x}) > s_G(v_j, \bm{x})$, and deleting all edges incident to $v_j$, and adding new edges between vertex $v_j$ and the neighborhood $N(v_i)$.
 We do the same if $s_G(v_i, \bm{x}) = s_G(v_j, \bm{x})$ and $N(v_i) \neq N(v_j)$ for $i<j$.
-The spectral version of Zykov's symmetrization does not increase the size of the largest clique and does not decrease the spectral radius\footnote{Combining Rayleigh's formula or Lagrange's multiplier method, one can show further that the spectral radius will increase strictly whenever all coordinates of the vector $\bm{x}$ are positive.}.
+The spectral Zykov's symmetrization does not increase the size of the largest clique and does not decrease the spectral radius\footnote{Combining Rayleigh's formula or Lagrange's multiplier method, one can show further that the spectral radius will increase strictly whenever all coordinates of the vector $\bm{x}$ are positive.}.
 When the process terminates, it yields a complete multipartite graph with at most $r$ vertex parts.
 Otherwise, there are three vertices $u,v,w\in V(G)$ such that $vu\notin E(G)$ and $uw\notin E(G)$ but $vw\in E(G)$.
-Applying the same case analysis as in Theorem \ref{thm460}, we will get a new graph with larger spectral radius, which is a contradiction.
+Applying the same argument in the proof of Theorem \ref{thm460}, we can get a new graph with larger spectral radius, a contradiction.